-Mark Wahlberg received $1.5 million to take part in reshoots for “All the Money in the World,” while Michelle Williams got next to nothing.
-And while that strikes many as a clear-case of sexism, it just comes down to their contracts, TheWrap has learned.
+Wahlberg received $1.5 million to take part in reshoots for “All the Money in the World,” while Williams got next to nothing.
+And while that struck many as a clear-case of sexism, it just comes down to their contracts, as TheWrap reported in January.
+(This is an update of our original story.)

-Williams received only a per diem of $80 a day, as USA Today first reported.
+Williams received only a per diem of $80 a day for the reshoots, as USA Today reported.
 Her contract required her to do reshoots, which turned out to be much more extensive than planned because director Ridley Scott re-cast disgraced actor Kevin Spacey with Christopher Plummer.

 It’s also worth noting that Wahlberg’s character has many more scenes with J. Paul Getty (Plummer).
 The reshoots cost about $10 million in all, according to USA Today.

 Prior to production, the film was financed through foreign pre-sales, the insider told TheWrap.
-Wahlberg, Forbes’ highest-paid actor for 2017, took a massive pay cut to star in the film, which is gunning for awards.
+Wahlberg, Forbes’ highest-paid actor for 2017, took a massive pay cut to star in the film.
 That’s a common move for action stars looking to add more prestige to their IMDB profiles.

 The insider said Wahlberg earned more for reshoots because he had lowered his fee and is one of the biggest draws worldwide.